The INORMS Working group comprises:

 Dominique Michaud

 Dominique Michaud is Director, Research Development in the Office of the Vice-President Research & Graduate Studies at Concordia University.
 Dominique has been active in research administration for over 30 years with prior appointments first as a research coordinator and then as a research advisor in humanities and social sciences at Universite du Quebec a Montreal before taking position at Concordia University in 2012.
-She is a Past President of ADARUQ, the Quebec Association of University Research Administrators, and the incoming President of the Canadian Association of Research Administrators (CARA).
+She is a Past President of ADARUQ, the Quebec Association of University Research Administrators, and the President of the Canadian Association of Research Administrators (CARA).

 George Lakey